divamgupta/attention-translation-keras/README.md

 # Attention based Language Translation in Keras

-This is a minimal Attention based sequence to sequence neural machine translation model built in keras.
+This is a Attention based sequence to sequence neural machine translation model built in keras.

 The same code can be used for any text based sequence to sequence task such as a chatbot!.